ssh88/CodingExercise-Binance/README.md

     return nil
 }
 ```
 Once we find a transaction that is not completed we pop it indefinitely.
-Finally, once we have rolled back the transaction we then push the completed transaction back onto the stack from the temporary array
+Finally, once we have rolled back the transaction we then push the completed transaction back onto the stack from the temporary array.

 ```swift
 private func rollbackTransaction() -> TransactionResult {